 A lot of people tell me that they wish they ate more fish but they just don’t know how to prepare it or what kinds to look for.
 Fish seems to be the most intimidating protein in the kitchen but it shouldn’t be.
 It’s not any harder to prepare than chicken and it can be a lot more nutritious!
-In past Fresh Fish Friday posts, we’ve talked about what to look for when buying fish, what type and how to prepare salmon (even if you’re not a fan–yet!), whether or not tilapia is a healthy choice and I’ve shared some great recipes for steelhead trout, fish tacos and more.
+In past posts, we’ve talked about what to look for when buying fish, what type and how to prepare salmon (even if you’re not a fan–yet!), and whether or not tilapia is a healthy choice.
+I’ve also shared some great recipes for steelhead trout, fish tacos and more.

 This week, we’re talking halibut.
 Halibut is a lean, firm and flaky white fish with a mild texture.
 Wild-caught Pacific halibut is considered Certified Sustainable Seafood.
 Halibut can easily dry out because of it’s super low fat content.
 Cooking it in foil packets like for I did for this recipe helps to lock the moisture in.

 6-8 garlic cloves, halved